using a branch results in installing from source wget https://raw.githubusercontent.com/dokku/dokku/master/bootstrap.sh; sudo DOKKU_BRANCH=master bash bootstrap.sh

 git clone https://github.com/dokku/dokku.git cd dokku sudo BUILD_STACK=true STACK_URL=https://github.com/gliderlabs/herokuish.git make install

-Once Dokku is installed, if you are not using the web-installer, you'll want to configure the virtualhost setup as well as the push user.
+Once Dokku is installed, if you are not using the web-installer, you'll want to configure a the virtualhost setup as well as the push user.
 If you do not, your installation will be considered incomplete and you will not be able to deploy applications.